 Our History

-The Museum is located on land that was once part of a seventeenth-century land grant from Queen Christina of Sweden to Swedish colonist, Sven Skute.
-The Museum’s architect, Swedish-American John Nydén, combined architectural features from three prominent edifices in his design.
-He modeled the main building after a seventeenth-century Swedish manor house, Eriksberg in Södermanland.
-The copper cupola atop the building is inspired by the one on Stockhlom’s City Hall, and the arcades which flank the Museum are patterned after those at George Washington’s home, Mount Vernon.
+The Museum’s architect, Swedish-American John Nydén, combined architectural features from two prominent edifices in his design.
+He modeled the main building after a seventeenth-century Swedish manor house, Eriksberg in Södermanland, while he patterned the arcades which flank the Museum after those at George Washington’s Virginia home, Mount Vernon.

 download as PDF